federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _If you had to design a budget-friendly autonomous system (robot, self-driving car, or UAV), would you still include LiDAR in your stack of sensors?_

+Yes, I would still add LiDAR to my sensor stack, with the idea that the more sensors are included, the more robust the understanding of the environment becomes.
+However, I would incorporate a cheaper version of LiDAR, and use it in a clever way as a sensor auxiliary to another one.
+For example, an interesting paper by You _et al._ [8] showcases the concept of "pseudo-LiDAR", a camera-based approach that relies on a sparse 4-beam LiDAR, which alone would not be able to provide enough information for 3D detection, but when paired with stereo camera images significantly improves the location estimate of objects, especially far away.

 ### Question 2

 __[Code]__ _3D point clouds are sometimes processed into "voxels" as one step into object detection.
 What is a voxel, what is the process behind converting point cloud data into voxels (code this), and why would we want to perform this step with our point cloud data?_